HB645 (2024) Detail

 301-B:24 Judicial Deregistration Upon Application by Attorney General.
 The attorney general may apply to the superior court for a decree of deregistration of a New Hampshire DAO, and the superior court may issue such a decree, in any of the following circumstances:

-I. The New Hampshire DAO has procured its registration through fraud.
+I. The New Hampshire DAO has procured or maintained its registration through fraud.

 II.
 The New Hampshire DAO has exceeded or abused its lawful authority under this act.

 III.
-The New Hampshire DAO has carried on, conducted, or transacted its business in a persistently fraudulent or illegal manner.
+The New Hampshire DAO has carried on, conducted, or transacted its business in a persistently fraudulent manner or in a manner that violates clearly established laws.

 IV.
 The New Hampshire DAO has abused its power contrary to the public policy of the state.